huphtur/huphtur.github.io/_posts/2014-06-30-spy-belgian-waffle-ride-tips.md

 ---
 title: SPY Belgian Waffle Ride Tips
-author: huphtur
-excerpt: "The SPYBWR is by far the most brutal but fun race I’ve ever done.
-Here's a couple handy tips to get you prepared for this event."
+intro: yes
 layout: post
-permalink: /spy-belgian-waffle-ride-tips/
-categories:
-  - Cycling
-tags:
-  - Race Tips
-  - SPYBWR
 ---
-Back in April I participated in what was labeled *The Most Unique Cycling Event in The U.S.* aka the [SPY Belgian Waffle Ride][1].
+Back in April I participated in what was labeled *The Most Unique Cycling Event in The U.S.* aka the [SPY Belgian Waffle Ride](https://facebook.com/SPYBWR).
 A 217KM long ride/race with over 3450 meters of climbing, dirt sections, water crossing, jerseys, waffles and beer.
 What more does a bike nerd need?!

 [![SPYBWR Flyer](/images/spybwr-flyer.jpg)][2]